-To create a SAS system file for a particular data set, two file types must be present for that data set -- .sas program statement files and .da data files.
-To create a SAS system file, load the XDOD2014.sas file into the SAS Program Editor.
-If the .sas file is located in "c:\xdod2014\sas" and the data file is located in "c:\xdod2014\data", you can run the file as is.
-A SAS system will be saved to directory "c:\xdod2014\sas".
-If the files are not located in the specified directories, you will need to edit the XDOD2012.sas file to reflect the proper path names prior to running the file.
+To create a SAS system file for a particular data set, two file types must be present for that data set -.sas program statement files and .DA data files.
+To create a SAS system file, load the .sas file into the SAS Program Editor.
+If the .sas file is located in "c:\re\ascii\sas" and the data file is located in "c:\re\ascii\data", you can run the file as is.
+A SAS system file will be saved to directory "c:\re\ascii\sas".
+If the files are not located in the specified directories, you will need to edit the .SAS file to reflect the proper path names prior to running the file.